AElfProject/AElf/docs/tutorials/setup/docker-multi-node.md

 The ip should be localhost if you browser and docker are running local.

 From here you can try out any of the available API commands on the Swagger page.
+You can also have a look at the API reference [**here**](../../web-api-reference/reference.md).